Efficient numeracy in language models through single-token number embeddings: Benchmarking dataset

 For the MinMax task, we randomly choose whether we require the minimum or the maximum of the list.
 For the sorting task, we randomly choose whether the list should be sorted ascending or descending.
 For the interval task, we randomly choose a position index $pos\in[0,\dots,l]$.
 We then draw a reference value from the sorted list $L$:

-\textbf{Addition} The difficulty of addition lies in the carry propagation.
-We therefore increase the number of samples where both operands are of similar magnitude (see \Cref{fig:addition_dist}.
+\textbf{Addition} A core challenge during addition lies in the carry propagation.
+If the exponents of the operands are farther apart than the precision limit of \texttt{float64}, the answer to the calculation is simply the larger number.
+We therefore prioritize sampling of cases where both operands are of similar magnitude (see \Cref{fig:addition_dist}).
 We sample the combined operand precision $p_{12}\in\mathcal U(2,34)$ from a uniform distribution.
 We then draw $p_1\in\mathrm{triangular}(l,l+1, \min(p_{12}-1, 17))$ with $l=\lceil\frac{p_{12}}{2}\rceil$ from a triangular distribution and set $p_2=p_{12}-p_{1}$.
 We then round the operands by $p_1$ and $p_2$ respectively and randomly swap operands.
 We choose the individual signs using the following schema: (1) both positive in $40\%$ of cases, (2) only one operand negative in $40\%$ of cases and (3) both negative in $20\%$ of cases.
 We randomly choose an operator $op\in\{+,-\}$.

 \textbf{Multiplication} We handle precision of the operands and their signs similar to the addition task, however, we do not swap the operands as this could result in the product being out of bounds.

 \textbf{Division} Similar to addition, we draw the combined precision of the quotient and the divisor and sample their individual precisions.
 We then compute the dividend from the quotient and divisor.
 We change signs similar to the addition task, however, we do not swap the operands as this could result in the product being out of bounds.